Factor-guided estimation of large covariance matrix function with conditional functional sparsity: Real data analysis

 Following the procedure in \cite{fan2013}, on the 1st trading day of each month from July to December, we estimate $\widehat{\bSigma}_y$ using DIGIT, FPOET, GQW and sample estimators based on the historical data comprising CIDR curves of $98$ stocks for the preceding 6 months ($n=126$).
-We then determine the corresponding optimal portfolio allocation $\widehat{\bw}(u_k)$ for $k \in [78].$ At the end of the month after 21 trading days, we compare actual risks calculated by ${78}^{-2}\sum_{k,k'\in [78]}\widehat{\bw}(u_k)^{\T}\{{21}^{-1}\sum_{t=1}^{21}\by_t(u_k)\by_t(v_{k'})^{\T}\}\widehat{\bw}(v_{k'}).$ Following \cite{fan2013} and \cite{wang2021}, we try $\hat r=1, 2$ and $3$ to check the effect of $r$ in out-of-sample performance.
-The numerical results are summarized in Table \ref{tab.2}.
-We observe that the minimum risk functional portfolio created by DIGIT, FPOET, and GQW result in averaged risks over six months as 0.05, 0.049, and 0.07, respectively, while the sample covariance estimator gives 0.093.
-The risk has been significantly reduced by around 46\% using our factor-guided approach.
+We then determine the corresponding optimal portfolio allocation $\widehat{\bw}(u_k)$ for $k \in [78]$.
+To illustrate the superiority of functional analytic methods, we also introduce a non-functional competing method based on the POET estimator, whose portfolio construction procedure is detailed in Section~\ref{supsec.opt_nonfun} of the supplementary material.
+At the end of the month after 21 trading days, we compare actual risks calculated by ${78}^{-2}\sum_{k,k'\in [78]}\widehat{\bw}(u_k)^{\T}\{{21}^{-1}\sum_{t=1}^{21}\by_t(u_k)\by_t(u_{k'})^{\T}\}\widehat{\bw}(u_{k'}).$ Following \cite{fan2013} and \cite{wang2021}, we try $\hat r=1,3,5,7,9$ and $11$ to check the effect of $r$ in out-of-sample performance.
+The numerical results are summarized in Table \ref{tab.risk}.
+Among the functional analytic methods, we observe that the optimal functional portfolio allocation created by DIGIT, FPOET, and GQW result in minimum averaged risks over six months as 0.0062, 0.0177, and 0.0082, respectively, while the sample covariance estimator gives 0.0282.
+The risk has been significantly reduced by at least 37\% using our factor-guided approach.
+Additionally, the POET-based method yields a minimum averaged risk of 0.0277, providing empirical evidence for the advantage of functional analytic methods.